novafaen/mptr-jira/README.md

 ## Usage

 ### Opening a ticket with the default ticket prefix
+If query is number will use default ticket prefix.

 `jira 123`

 ![example screenshot search for numbers](/assets/images/mptr-jira.example.ticket.png)

 ### Opening a specific ticket
+If query contains a prefix before number, it will use that ticket prefix.

 `jira TICKET-123`

 ### Searching
+If query is other than numbers or ticket format, search will be suggested.

 `jira my search query`